Sunderland boss Keane won't get carried away with victory

-Goals from Dickson Etuhu - his first for the club - and Daryl Murphy, who blasted home a 75th-minute piledriver from 25 yards, clinched the points, although the Wearsiders rode their luck at times as the visitors were twice denied
+Goals from Dickson Etuhu - his first for the club - and Daryl Murphy, who blasted home a 75th-minute piledriver from 25 yards, clinched the points, although the Wearsiders rode their luck at times as the visitors were twice denied by the woodwork.

 The win lifted Sunderland into 14th place and to within two points of derby rivals Newcastle, but Keane is in no mood to allow himself to get carried away.

 He said: "We have just got to try to keep getting positive results and the table will take care of itself.